-(In accordance with the Local Government Finance Act 1988 and subsequent regulations & amendments)
+In accordance with the Local Government Finance Act 1988 and subsequent regulations & amendments

-When a ratepayer liable for Non-Domestic Rates has not made the due payments, the Council will take the following action:
+When the person, partnership or organisation liable for Non-Domestic Rates has not made the due payments, the Council will take the following action:

-If the liable person, partnership or organisation fails to pay in response to the reminder notice the full unpaid balance for the year becomes due.
-We then send a final notice showing the full amount due and the date by which it must be paid (for instance, within seven days from the date of the final notice).
+If the debtor fails to pay in response to the reminder notice the full unpaid balance for the year becomes due.
+We then send a Final Notice showing the full amount due and the date by which it must be paid (i.e. within 7 days from the date of the final notice).

 the court date.
-At this stage, we still make arrangements to pay but this does not stop the application to the court for a Liability Order.
+At this stage, we still make arrangements to pay but this does not stop the application to the Court for a Liability Order.
 We will not refuse part payments in order to reduce the debt.
 The cost of the Liability Order (an amount agreed by North & East Devon Magistrates’ Court, which is equal to the costs reasonably incurred, currently is £10.00) is added to the debt.

 Costs of £10.00 will be added to the debt in respect of obtaining a Liability Order.
 Once the Council has obtained a Liability Order to back the debt, we may initiate a range of remedies to recover unpaid rates including: